google/GiftStick/doc/FAQ.md

 is lost for a significant amount of time, the upload will stop, and you won't be able to resume from the last known uploaded chunk.

-## Is this project using 'forensically sound'?
+## Is this project 'forensically sound'?

+Not really.

 None of the code used in this project has been certified, and does not follow and ISO standard.

+No write blocking mechanism is currently implemented.

-The code is being read off the block device by calling `dcfldd`, which will then generate MD5 and SHA1 hashes for every 128MiB read from the device, as well as the whole content.
+To try and keep some trust about the data being copied from disk, the code also uploads MD5 and SHA1 hashes for every 128MiB read from the device, as well as the whole content.
 This is uploaded alongside the `sdX.image` file, as `sdX.hash`.

 ## Why `dcfldd` and not `acquisition_method_with_compression`?